2018 Elon Phoenix football team

 The 2018 Elon Phoenix football team represented Elon University in the 2018 NCAA Division I FCS football season.
 They were led by second-year head coach Curt Cignetti and played their home games at Rhodes Stadium.
 They were members of the Colonial Athletic Association (CAA).
 They finished the season 6–5, 4–3 in CAA play to finish in sixth place.
 They received an at-large bid to the FCS Playoffs where they were lost to Wofford in the first round.

 On December 14, head coach Curt Cignetti resigned to become the head coach at James Madison.
 He finished at Elon with a two-year record of 14–9.

-Previous season

-The Phoenix finished the 2017 season 8–4, 6–2 in CAA play to finish in third place.
-They received an at-large bid to the FCS Playoffs where they lost to Furman in the first round.

 Preseason

 CAA Poll

 In the CAA preseason poll released on July 24, 2018, the Phoenix were predicted to finish in fifth place.

 Preseason All-CAA Team

 The Phoenix had two players selected to the preseason all-CAA team.